Red (2002 film): Production

 NIC Arts, the producers of Ajith Kumar's previous films Vaalee, Mugavaree and Citizen signed him to appear in a film titled Red directed by debutant Singampuli, an associate of Sundar C. The original plot point of Ajith's 1999 film Unnai Thedi was recommended by Singampuli, and Ajith had mentioned that if the film became a success he would feature in a future film to be directed by Singampuli.
 Priya Gill made her first and only Tamil film appearance.
 Principal photography at Annapoorna Studios, where art director Sabu Cyril erected a part of Madurai town for the film.
 Filming took place in and around Chennai, Vishakhapatnam, Hyderabad and also around some outskirts of Madurai while songs were filmed overseas.

 Soundtrack

 The soundtrack features six songs composed by Deva.
 All lyrics written by Vairamuthu.
 The prelude of the song "Kannai Kasakkum" is based on "Catch the Fox" by Den Harrow.
-The soundtrack became a success prior to release, with critics praising the songs particularly "Thai Madiyae".The digital soundtrack album was released by Divo & Sony Music South, who holds the current distribution and streaming rights.
+The soundtrack became a success prior to release, with critics praising the songs particularly "Thai Madiyae".